LakeYS/Dishorde/README.md

 1. [Download](https://github.com/LakeYS/7DTD-Discord-Integration/archive/master.zip) this repository and extract it somewhere on your server's system.
 2. Install Node.js LTS from [this website](https://nodejs.org/en/download/).
 3. Once Node.js is finished installing, run install.bat in the bot's folder.
 This will automatically install the required modules for the bot.
 4. Now you'll need to edit your server's config xml file.
-Find "TelnetEnabled" and set it to true.
+If you're using the Steam dedicated server, it should be located in `C:\Program Files (x86)\Steam\steamapps\common\7 Days to Die Dedicated Server`.
+5. Open serverconfig.xml in a text editor (Right click and select 'Edit' to open it in Nodepad) and find "TelnetEnabled".
+Set it to true.
 Make sure TelnetPort is 8081 (or use the --port argument in run.bat).
-If you haven't already, set a telnet password.
+Set a telnet password.
-5. Right click the bot's run.bat and click "Edit".
+6. Right click the bot's run.bat and click "Edit".
-6. Find "changeme" and replace it with your server's Telnet password.
+7. Find "changeme" and replace it with your server's Telnet password.
 Replace "your_token_here" with the Discord token from earlier.

 ## Setting up the channel
 1. Open Discord.